Kalyan-Halder/role_based_access_control_fullstack/README.md

 - MongoDB (local or Atlas)
 - Google OAuth2 credentials (only if you want invite emails)

-> Important: as currently written, the backend **requires Gmail env vars at startup** (see “Tradeoffs & assumptions”).
+> Important: as currently written, the backend **requires Gmail env vars at startup**.

 ---